lfucg/lexingtonky.gov/TESTING.md

 We [use CircleCI](circle.yml) to test against the Pantheon environment where our live site is hosted.
 The tests run against cloned versions of the live site.

+Environment variables to set up CircleCI

+* PANTHEON_REPO (from Pantheon dashboard): ssh://get.from.pantheon.dashboard:2222/~/repository.git
+* SITE_NAME lexky-d8
+* FROM_ENV (env to clone for tests) live